Tour to Gobi, Orkhon valley & Khuvsgul lake

 Daily Itinerary

-On the first day we drive to Baga Gazaryn Chuluu(Small stone )Visitors can explore Uvgun Cave, mineral springs believed to have healing properties which you will find one of them there, and diverse steppe wildlife.
+Baga Gazaryn Chuluu(Small stone )Visitors can explore Uvgun Cave, mineral springs believed to have healing properties which you will find one of them there, and diverse steppe wildlife.
 Hiking through the rocky terrain and camping under clear starry sky.
 Baga Gazryn Chuluu is ideal for travelers seeking nature, history, and quiet landscapes.

-Day 2:Tsagaan Suvarga - White Stupa
+Day 3:Tsagaan Suvarga - White Stupa

 Tsagaan Suvarga, meaning “White Stupa,” is one of the most striking natural landmarks in southern Mongolia.
 Located in Dundgovi Province, these colorful cliffs rise up to 60 meters.
 The cliffs display changing colors—white, pink, orange, and red—especially beautiful at sunrise and sunset.
 Fossils of ancient marine life found here indicate the area was once covered by an ocean, making Tsagaan Suvarga important for geological study.

-Day 3:Yolyn am - Yol Valley
+Day 4:Yolyn am - Yol Valley

 Yoliin Am, also known as Vulture Valley, is a spectacular gorge located in Gurvan Saikhan National Park in the Gobi Desert.
 Despite the arid surroundings, the valley remains cool year-round and often contains ice well into summer.Named after the bearded vultures soaring above its cliffs, Yoliin Am is rich in biodiversity.
 Wildlife sightings may include ibex, argali sheep, and pikas.
 The valley has long been considered sacred by local nomads.

-Day 4:Khongor Sand Dunes
+Day 5:Khongor Sand Dunes

 Khongoryn Els, known as the Singing Sand Dunes, is one of the most iconic attractions in the Gobi Desert of Mongolia.
 Stretching over 100 kilometers and rising up to 300 meters, these massive dunes dominate the desert landscape.
 The dunes produce a deep humming sound when sand shifts in the wind, giving them their name.
 Local legends describe the sound as whispers of desert spirits.